 [C#]

-private void toolBar1_ButtonClick(object sender, System.Windows.Forms.ToolBarButtonClickEventArgs e)
+privatevoidtoolBar1_ButtonClick(object sender, System.Windows.Forms.ToolBarButtonClickEventArgs e)

 {

-if (e.Button == toolBarButton1)
+//check if toolBarButton1 was clickedif (e.Button == toolBarButton1)

 {